 While most teams advertise the logo of their sponsoring company or a local place that has some significance on the front of their shirts, only a select few have ever displayed a charity.
 At Kirk Deighton Rangers AFC, we are very proud to feature the Prostate Cancer UK logo on our first team shirts as, not only is it an area that all men need to be aware of, but for the club, it has a very personal and human significance.

-Lloyd Pinder joined Rangers at the age of seven following a move into the area from his beloved Sunderland in 1977.
-Over the subsequent years, he graced the blue and white shirt and eventually made the transition from junior to senior football.
+Lloyd Pinder joined our junior teams at the age of seven, following a move into the area from his beloved Sunderland in 1977.
+Over the years, he graced the blue and white shirt, eventually making the transition from junior to senior football.

 Travels and work took Lloyd away from Rangers on multiple occasions, and even though he played for several other teams around the country, his love for our club always saw him sign on as a squad player, and when time and location allowed he would pull on our shirt again and enter the fray.

 Throughout a forty-year playing career, success came multiple times, but in February 2016 Lloyd faced a new challenge when he was diagnosed as suffering from Prostate Cancer, a disease which will strike one in eight men and to be honest, it was news that shook the entire club!

 Not one to back down from a challenge, Lloyd battles this disease with the same conviction he showed on the pitch!
 He is committed to raising the profile of the superb work that Prostate Cancer UK does in fighting this terrible condition and, so far, he has completed in multiple “March for Men” walking alongside Jeff Stelling (Sky Football TV presenter) and Paul Merson (ex-Arsenal and Walsall footballer) in their well-publicised passages between football venues in the UK.